Gamma Ray (band): Land of the Free to Majestic (1995–2006)

-In 1995 the fourth album, Land of the Free, the first to feature Hansen on vocals, was released.
-The album was praised by critics and fans alike.
 The tour following the album, Men on a Tour, brought the recording and release of the live album Alive '95 in 1996.
 Soon after, there was yet another major lineup change.
-Jan Rubach and Thomas Nack both left in order to return to Anesthesia and in came new drummer Dan Zimmermann.
+Jan Rubach and Thomas Nack both left in order to return to Anesthesia, with Gamma Ray recruiting new drummer Dan Zimmermann.
 Zimmerman is also known for being a founding member of the German power metal band Freedom Call.
-Schlächter, who was originally a bass player, as can be seen on the 1990 video Heading for the East, left the second guitar spot and took back his original instrument, being replaced on guitar by Henjo Richter.
+Schlächter, who was originally a bass player, as can be seen on the 1990 video Heading for the East, left the second guitar spot and took back his original bass guitar position, being replaced on guitar by Henjo Richter.

 Work started on the next album, and 1997 saw the release of Somewhere Out in Space, which marked the beginning of the band's thematic concentration on space.
 The album featured the hit "Valley of the Kings" and entered in the charts of many European countries.
-After two years of touring came the album Power Plant, which was a continuation of Somewhere Out in Space's lyrical approach, but a new direction musically.
+After two years of touring came the album Power Plant, which was a continuation of Somewhere Out in Space's lyrical approach but featuring a new direction musically.
 The album was highly acclaimed throughout the world and gained even more chart success than its predecessor.

 For Gamma Ray's next work, Hansen decided to do things differently from the usual compilation of songs.
-He let the fans decide by voting on their website for their three favorite songs on each album, then the band went back to the studio to re-record the old tracks from the first three albums and made remixed versions for the songs on the later ones.
-Blast from the Past was the name chosen for this double album.
+He let the fans decide by voting on their website for their three favorite songs on each album, then the band went back to the studio to re-record the old tracks from the first three albums and made remixed versions for the songs from the later albums.
+Blast from the Past was the name chosen for this double remix album.